-On the ground floor, you will find the lobby bar, restaurant and café and upstairs on our 5th floor you will find our event space and bar 5EMMAN.Read or leave a review on Tripadvisor
+On the ground floor, you will find the lobby bar, restaurant, and café and upstairs on our 5th floor you will find our event space and bar 5EMMAN.Read or leave a review on Tripadvisor

 At Hobo, we believe nature is a key ingredient in the recipe for a modern restaurant – and so, our menu builds on what the season has to offer.

 As we only use locally-sourced, organic produce, Hobo’s menu is constantly changing – but we always ensure that vegetarian dishes take up more space on our menus than meat, fish, and poultry.
 We believe this is necessary for the sustainability of a healthy planet.

 What kind of food do we cook?
 Well, though we have our roots in the Nordic kitchen, our dishes are influenced by great cuisines from around the world.

 At Hobo we serve our breakfast cafe style, our lunches are a number of hot dishes to choose from and our menu’s changes weekly, and the dinner is served either medium sized dishes to share or as a 7-course menu.
 The brunch on Saturdays is Stockholm’s absolute most cosy’s brunch.
 Did we forget to mention our AW pizza?

 Read more about our breakfast here:

 Our two floors at Hobo each have their own bars.
 On the ground floor, you will find our lobby bar and one floor up the stairs is 5EMMAN.
 During daytime both our ground floor, lobby bar and 5EMMAN is perfect as a co-working space, to have informal meetings, coffee breaks or just to hang out if you like.
 Read more about our bars here: